vitaly-t/manakin/README.md

 con.error(val1, val2, ...); // red text output
 ```

-In addition, you can do the following, and in a very easy way:
+In addition, you can easily do the following:

 - change brightness individually for each available console method
 - create [custom-color methods](https://github.com/vitaly-t/manakin/blob/master/API.md#custom-methods), with the same console output formatting

-For details, see [Full API].
+For more details, see [Full API].

 ## License